krashman/EmailAccountsChecker/README.md

 EmailAccountsChecker
 ====================

-Break force email accounts of different domain by batch!
+Bruteforce email accounts of different domain by batch!
 Written in C#

 1, Import email account from excel sheet <br/>